Herbal Medicines Safety Aspects For Pregnant and Breastfeeding Women

 Safe herbs that can be taken during pregnancy include:

-• Red raspberry: the oldest and most known plant utilised during pregnancy, which relaxes the uterine musculature and assists labour and childbirth.
+• Red raspberry: the oldest and most known plant utilised during pregnancy, traditionally believed to help with labour and childbirth.

 • Always consult with a healthcare practitioner if you have further questions or concerns, and keep in mind that everything is your choice, and it's hard to find answers on a topic that is so individualistic in beliefs, values, and biology.